Claudia Lodovichi, 2006

 Who she is

 Neurobiologist Claudia Lodovichi graduated in medicine at the University of Pisa, Italy, where she earned a doctorate in neuroscience.
 She worked at the Duke University in Durham, North Carolina, between 1999 and 2003, and at the Columbia University, in New York, between 2003 and 2005.
-Since 2006 she has directed the research group “Circuit Formation and Function in the olfactory system” at the Venetian Institute of Molecular Medicine, Padua.
+Since 2006 she has directed the research group “Circuit Formation and Function in the olfactory system” at the Veneto Institute of Molecular Medicine, Padua.
 She is also Assistant Professor at the CNR Institute of Neuroscience of Padua.

 What she does